Ormi/simple-api-server/README.md

 ## Things to improve

-1. Divide pipeline for dev and production, make main production branch and dev branch as development branch
+1. Divide pipeline for dev and production, make main production branch and dev branch as development branch.
-2. Prepare some cluster on Kubernetes where this will be deployed
+2. Prepare some cluster on Kubernetes where this will be deployed.
-3. Write unit, application, and integration tests
+3. Write unit, application, and integration tests.
+4. Take a look at security of this application.
+5. Improve everything what has TODO tag inside the applicaion.